pierrot-lc/website/supply/posts/2024-09-02_tuto-gnn/tuto-gnn.md

 n_i \leftarrow \sum_{j \in \mathcal{N(i)}} W n_j
 $$

-I used JAX'[sparse module][jax-sparse-module] to for efficiency.
-Note that this module still experimental.
+I used JAX'[sparse module][jax-sparse-module] for efficiency, which is still experimental.
 The only thing to take care about is how you define your adjacency matrix.
-In the code above I considere that `A[i, j] = 1` if an edge $j \rightarrow i$ exists.
+In the code above I consider that `A[i, j]` is 1 if an edge $j \rightarrow i$ exists.
 Implementing the updates for the `min` or `max` aggregation schemes looks a bit trickier.
 It is much easier to use the edge list data structure.

 ## Using the Edge List